andre2l2/colors/README-en.md

 ![demo](./img/demo.gif)

-I decided to create this repository for help you to understand some concepts in JavaScript, and CSS, that in my opinion are very importent and useful.
+I decided to create this repository for help you to understand some concepts in JavaScript and CSS, that in my opinion are very importent and useful.

-English is not my native language, so sorry for grammatical errors.
+English is not my native language, sorry for grammatical errors.
 But you can help-me?!

-I have a idea of created this efect _color_ that see in web site called [coolors](https://coolors.co/palettes/trending).
-This web site have many color palets, that I use on my projects, recommend it.
+I have a idea of created this efect _color_ in a web site called [coolors](https://coolors.co/palettes/trending).
+This site have many color palets, that I use in my projects, I recommend for you.

 ## Let's Started

-Create a file html, css and javascript, do not fotget import the _JS_ and _CSS_ inside of html.
+Create a html file, a css file and javascript file, does not fotget import the _JavaScript_ and _CSS_ files inside of the html.
 In html we will create a teg div with **ID coolors**, where we will inject the colors

 ```html
 <body>